Lucerne Master in Computational Social Sciences (LUMACSS)

 - Internships.
 The LUMACSS internship programme provides initial professional experience in innovative firms (established companies or young fast-growing start-ups in the field of digitization).

 - Capstone projects.
 These enable students to breathe life into their ideas and to carry these into actual practice.
 Examples include building a digital application or a Big Data tool, or devising an analytical solution for social media marketing.
 Capstone projects promote gaining hands-on experience with the tools and skills learned in theory, and thus enable students to experience digital challenges close-up (e.g. from data acquisition to analysis and reporting, or from application development to deployment and reporting).
-Further information below
+Further information below.

 - Electives.
 The Practical Skills module enables students to specialize in particular areas through attending further LUMACSS courses.
+Students can draw upon the entire Master offer of the Faculty of Social Sciences and Humanities.

 Current or next semester